 Flip over the star and fold the second sheet’s points into the folds of the other colored paper.

 If you’re a parent and your child has a speech homework folder, you can have him or her repeat words after you from one of their word lists while they’re folding.
-Alternatively, if they’re working on /r/, sign up for our resource mailing list to get free “er” flashcards!
+Alternatively, if they’re working on /r/, check out our resources page for free “er” flashcards!
 Glue flashcards to the completed stars and hang them on a garland or make them into ornaments for added crafting!

 Family Games to Promote Speech and Language Practice